purplebugs/elastic-data-tool/README.md

 1. `.env` file contains correct overrides for sensitive values for current environment
 2. Create local folder [./data](./data) and store .sql file dump there
 3. Local MySQL is running and database is populated.
 If not follow the steps at [pre-requisistes.md](pre-requisistes.md)
-4. Select command to run from options below, then find generated files in [./data](./data) folder where appropriate

 ### SQL -> Elasticsearch index 🤖